SanaJamal-45/SQL_Layoff-Analysis_Project/README.md

 # Project Outcome

-This project demonstrates a complete SQL workflow—from cleaning raw data to generating meaningful business insights.
+This project demonstrates a complete SQL workflow-from cleaning raw data to generating meaningful business insights.
 It showcases practical data preparation techniques, analytical SQL queries, and the ability to transform messy datasets into reliable information for decision-making.

 The final cleaned dataset is suitable for further visualization in tools such as Power BI or Tableau and can serve as a foundation for advanced analytics.